Plank Pose (Kumbhakasana) – Top 7 Health Benefits

 Tips for Practicing the Pose

 Keep the body in one straight line from shoulders to heels.
-The distance between your hands and feet should remain the same in Plank Pose as it was in a Downward-Facing Dog.
+The distance between your hands and feet should remain the same in the Plank Pose as it was in a Downward-Facing Dog.

-7 Health Benefits of Kumbhakasana
+7 Health Benefits of Plank Pose (Kumbhakasana)

-Strength in Wrists and Hands: For activities like playing your favorite racket sport or opening a tight jar lid, you need strength and stamina in your wrists.
+- Strength in Wrists and Hands: For activities like playing your favorite racket sport or opening a tight jar lid, you need strength and stamina in your wrists.
 The Plank posture works on the intrinsic muscles of the wrists and hands, providing them with strength and flexibility.

-Stronger Triceps: In Kumbhakasana, you push your arms into the ground and use them to hold your body weight.
+- Stronger Triceps: In Kumbhakasana, you push your arms into the ground and use them to hold your body weight.
 This movement results in the contraction of the triceps.
 Rotate your triceps inward as you push your arms into the floor and away from the shoulder.
 These movements help you build strong triceps, which in turn create strong biceps, counteracting flabby arms.

-Lengthens Neck Muscles: For most of our lives, we take our necks for granted.
+- Lengthens Neck Muscles: For most of our lives, we take our necks for granted.
 There are 18 muscles in the neck responsible for diverse functions.
 As you pull your neck to lengthen the spine, the spinal group muscles and the top of the trapezius are strengthened.
-With neck benefits from Plank Pose, you can hold yoga postures steadily and sleep better without neck discomfort.
+With neck benefits from Yoga Plank Pose, you can hold yoga postures steadily and sleep better without neck discomfort.

-Conditioning Spinal Muscles: The spinal extensors are one of the muscle groups responsible for keeping the back upright and aligned.
+- Conditioning Spinal Muscles: The spinal extensors are one of the muscle groups responsible for keeping the back upright and aligned.
 Engaging the core (including the back) during the performance of Plank Pose contracts and strengthens those extensors, helping alleviate low back pain.

-Toned Hips: In the Plank Pose, you get a chance to work on the gluteus muscles that help in neutral hip extension, low back alignment, and pelvis position.
-Beginners can practice modified Plank Pose for the lower body benefits.
+- Toned Hips: In the Plank-Pose, you get a chance to work on the gluteus muscles that help in neutral hip extension, low back alignment, and pelvis position.
+Beginners can practice modified Plank-Pose for the lower body benefits.

-Spiritual Rewards: As a sun salutation posture and pose, which means breath retention, Kumbhakasana promotes inner strength and spiritual upliftment.
+- Spiritual Rewards: As a sun salutation posture and pose, which means breath retention, Kumbhakasana promotes inner strength and spiritual upliftment.
 When practiced on the forearms with hands in Anjali Mudra, it is believed the pose activates Ajna and Manipura Chakras.
 Ajna is the seat of clarity, wisdom, and self-realization, while Manipura is the power centre of the body.

-Preparation for Arm Balances: The Plank Pose acts as a stepping stone to advanced arm-balancing poses by strengthening your arms, wrists, shoulders, and core.
+- Preparation for Arm Balances: The Plank-Pose acts as a stepping stone to advanced arm-balancing poses by strengthening your arms, wrists, shoulders, and core.
 With Kumbhakasana, you can make your way toward the next series of arm-balancing yoga poses for health and well-being.

 Conclusion